-- B. Payment Recoupment - The Health Plan shall not change any of the information provided by DHS on the daily or monthly 834 files.
+- 1. The Health Plan shall not change any of the information provided by DHS on the daily or monthly 834 files.
 Any inconsistencies between the Health Plan and DHS information shall be reported to DHS by the Health Plan for investigation and resolution.
 All payments and recoveries shall be detailed on the 834 daily file and summarized on the 820 file. - 2.
 If the Health Plan unintentionally reports in error, fraudulently reports, or knowingly fails to report any information affecting payments to the Health Plan, and is consequently overpaid, then DHS shall request a refund of the overpayment or recoup the overpayment by adjusting payments due in any one or more subsequent months. - 3.
 The Health Plan and any Subcontractor shall report to DHS within sixty (60) days when it has identified capitated payments or other payments in excess of amounts specified in the Contract.
-The Health Plan's failure to comply with this requirement may subject the Health Plan to all available remedies set forth in §14.21, in addition to any other legal remedy. - C. Provider and Subcontractor Reimbursement - 1.
-General Provider and Subcontractor Reimbursement Strategies - a.
-With the exception of eligible services provided by hospice providers, FQHCs, RHCs, hospitals, CAHs, and nursing facilities, the Health Plan may reimburse its providers and Subcontractors in any manner, subject to federal rules and any directed payment policies implemented by DHS.
+The Health Plan's failure to comply with this requirement may subject the Health Plan to all available remedies set forth in §14.21, in addition to any other legal remedy.

+C. Provider and Subcontractor Reimbursement

+- 1. General Provider and Subcontractor Reimbursement Strategies - a.
+With the exception of eligible services provided by hospice providers, FQHCs, RHCs, hospitals, CAHs, nursing facilities, and COVID-19 vaccine administration fees paid to outpatient pharmacies and other outpatient vaccine providers, the Health Plan may reimburse its providers and Subcontractors in any manner, subject to federal rules and any directed payment policies implemented by DHS.